RobustCalibration: Robust Calibration of Computer Models in R: Methods and examples

-Predictions from S-GaSP are graphed as blue curves in Figure \ref{fig:bayarri_2007} and numerical comparisons are given in Table \ref{tab:prediction_bayarri_2007}.
-With an estimated discrepancy by S-GaSP, the prediction of reality is more accurate at $x \in [0.5,1.5]$, compared to no-discrepancy calibration.
-Note that the prediction by the S-GaSP model also extrapolates the reality at $x\in [3,5]$ accurately, because the calibrated computer model is closer to the truth.
-Furthermore, the 95\% posterior credible interval by S-GaSP covers around $95\%$ of the held-out samples.
+Predictions from S-GaSP are plotted as blue curves in Figure \ref{fig:bayarri_2007} and numerical comparisons are given in Table \ref{tab:prediction_bayarri_2007}.
+With the discrepancy modeled by S-GaSP, the prediction of reality is more accurate at $x \in [0.5,1.5]$, compared to no-discrepancy calibration.
+Note that predictions from the S-GaSP model also extrapolate the reality at $x\in [3,5]$ accurately, because the calibrated computer model is closer to the truth.
+Furthermore, the 95\% predictive interval by S-GaSP covers around $95\%$ of the held-out samples.

+{To compare and illustrate different calibration approaches for differential equations}, we discuss another example of the Lorenz-96 system used in modeling atmospheric dynamics \citep{lorenz1996predictability}.
+The mathematical model is written as the following differential equations:

+for $j=1,...,k$ states, with $k=40$ and $\theta$ is a scalar value of the force.
+We further denote that $x_{-1}=x_{k-1}$, $x_0 = x_k$ and $x_{k+1}=x_{1}$ for any $t$.
+The latent variable $x_j$ can model the atmospheric quantities, such as temperature or pressure, measured at $k$ positions along a constant latitude circle.
+This model is widely used for data assimilation \citep{maclean2020surrogate,brajard2020combining}.